cube-js/cube/README.md

 * Provide pull requests for all open issues and especially for those with [help wanted](https://github.com/cube-js/cube.js/issues?q=is%3Aissue+is%3Aopen+label%3A"help+wanted") and [good first issue](https://github.com/cube-js/cube.js/issues?q=is%3Aissue+is%3Aopen+label%3A"good+first+issue") labels.

 All sort of contributions are **welcome and extremely helpful** 🙌 Please refer to [the contribution guide](https://github.com/cube-js/cube.js/blob/master/CONTRIBUTING.md) for more information.

+### Our quarterly roadmap

+We publish our open source roadmap every quarter and  present them during our [monthly community calls](https://www.youtube.com/playlist?list=PLtdXl_QTQjpb1dHZCM09qKTsgvgqjSvc9).
+You can find our roadmap under [projects in our Cube.js repository](https://github.com/cube-js/cube.js/projects?query=is%3Aopen+sort%3Aupdated-desc).

 ## License